Zoom prepares to roll out end-to-end encryption in 4 phases

 A little green shield log in the top-left tells users that the call is protected by E2EE, and all participants will be able to see the meeting host’s security code and check it against the code on their screen.

-To start using E2EE next week, hosts must activate E2EE in their account settings and then opt-in to it for each meeting that they are on — all participants much enable E2EE in their own Zoom app to join a call.
+To start using E2EE next week, hosts must activate E2EE in their account settings and then opt-in to it for each meeting that they are on — all participants must enable E2EE in their own Zoom app to join a call.
 During phase 1, certain functionality and features will be disabled for E2EE calls, such as breakout rooms, cloud recording, polling, live transcription, one-to-one chats, and reactions.

 Zoom hasn’t given a concrete timeframe for the next three E2EE phases, but it did say that phase 2 is “tentatively roadmapped for 2021” for which it plans to introduce “better identity management” and E2EE SSO (single sign-on) integration.